joaocarvalhoopen/MArray---Math-Array-for-the-Odin-programming-language/README.md

 ```
 Method convention legend:
-pxxx( c )         <- Point operation, operation on each element of
+pxxxx( c )         <- Point operation, operation on each element of
                      the matrix, equivalent to Julia's ".+", ".-",
                      ".*" operations.
 xxxx_a( c )       <- Allocates array MA< T >